M62 crash: Father admits manslaughter after son hit by car

 - Published

-The father of a 12-year-old boy who died after he was hit by a car on the M62 in West Yorkshire has pleaded guilty to manslaughter.
+The father of a 12-year-old boy who was hit by a car as the pair tried to cross the M62 has pleaded guilty to manslaughter.

-Callum Rycroft was struck as he and his father attempted to cross the motorway after their vehicle crashed near Cleckheaton at 21:50 BST on 5 August.
+Callum Rycroft was hit and killed as he and Matthew Rycroft attempted to cross the motorway in West Yorkshire after their vehicle had crashed.

 Matthew Rycroft, 36, of Nowell View, Leeds, pleaded guilty to manslaughter at a hearing at Leeds Crown Court.